 Coventry Cathedral is an enthralling mix of old and new, as its modern cathedral sits alongside the ruin of its 12th century counterpart, largely destroyed by bombing raids during the Second World War.
-Looking for a different perspective?
-Climb the 180+ steps of the tower, for panoramic views of the city.
+Visitors looking for a different perspective can climb the 180+ steps of the tower, for panoramic views of the city.

 Love… the Herbert Art Gallery and Museum

 Alongside a wide range of talks and ever-changing exhibitions, the Herbert Art Gallery and Museum is also the host of the 2021 Turner Prize.
 Four shortlisted artists are on show from late September 2021 until mid-January 2022, with the winner announced in early December.